 Ownership governance means the direct enforcement of interests, the exercise of the rights of ownership of the parent company as enshrined in law.
+Ownership Governance serves the implementation of OTP Bank's expectations and decisions at the Bank Group Member Companies (in accordance with the applicable legislation and regulations of competent authorities).

 The parent bank enforces its interests as owner at the general meeting and through the governing bodies and chairpersons of the subsidiary's governing body.